-An application for a marketing authorisation must be submitted to the MHLW or, in certain exceptional cases (for certain limited products), to the relevant prefectural government.
+An application for a marketing authorisation must be submitted to the MHLW or, in certain cases (for certain limited medicines and medical devices other than Class IV medical devices), to the relevant prefectural government or a specified registered certifying agency.
 Where an application for a medical product must be addressed to the MHLW or a prefectural government, the application must be submitted through the PMDA.